The Hardy Boys/Nancy Drew Mysteries: Filming

 The series replaced the short-lived Cos, and aired before Top 10 hits The Six Million Dollar Man and The ABC Sunday Night Movie.
 The series ran against 60 Minutes on CBS and The Wonderful World of Disney on NBC.
 The Hardy Boys/Nancy Drew Mysteries did not achieve the Top 10 success of the night's other series, but well enough to knock 60 minutes from its Top 10 position to #18.

 Following the departure of Pamela Sue Martin and the subsequent mixed reaction with replacement Janet Louise Johnson, producers once again rebooted the series.
 This time, they cut the Nancy Drew character, and the series, now titled The Hardy Boys, focused solely on the Hardys.
 The series became "darker", and featured the Hardys as professional investigation agents at the Justice Department.
 This season aired before another notable Glen A. Larson series, Battlestar Galactica.

 Cancellation

 In January 1979, the series was abruptly canceled.
 According to the cast and crew members, this was due to ABC attempting to garner better ratings in that time period; this ultimately failed, and after ratings declined significantly, it took years for the network to recover.
-Larson later stated the network had "cancellation remorse", while Stevenson said that, years later, an ABC executive at the time said his biggest mistake was cancelling The Hardy Boys.
+Larson later stated that the network had "cancellation remorse", while Stevenson said that, years later, an ABC executive at the time said his biggest mistake was cancelling The Hardy Boys.